jaturken/notifications-prototype/README.md

 # Notifications message bus prototype
 ## The problem
-There exists multiple brands, each brand has multiple users, also each brands has many reviews.
+There exists multiple brands, each brand has multiple users, also each brand has many reviews.
 Reviews are added/updated frequently.
 One have to accumulate changes in reviews and make aggregated notification of each responsible user.
 ## The solution
 Redis as message bus with safe accumulation/consuming.
 For each user there exist a list of reviews to notify about.
 List is safe to push and pull reviews.
 ### Data storage